frequently asked questions

 How do I know you are qualified?

-Every state and the District of Columbia require structural engineers to be licensed in order to provide services.
+Each state requires structural engineers to be licensed in order to provide services.
 Make sure the professional you hire has the appropriate specialization.

 After receiving the license, structural engineers are assigned a special identification number.
 This number will appear on all approved plans and prepared reports.
 Beware of any structural engineer who will not or cannot provide his or her license number.